 - After blowing your nose, coughing, or sneezing

 - After touching an animal, animal feed, or animal waste

 - After handling pet food or pet treats

 - After touching garbage

 During the coronavirus outbreak, it is a good idea to also wash your hands each time you enter a new place (such as your workplace or school) and after being in a public place.

 “There is no need to be obsessive about this.
-Just wash your hands,” wrote Dr. Jones.
+Just wash your hands,” according to Malia Jones, PhD, MPH, an assistant scientist in health geography at the Applied Population Laboratory at the University of Wisconsin-Madison, in a social media post about coronavirus.
 “A little bit more effort here goes a long way.”

 How to Wash Your Hands

 These are the main steps to follow, according to the CDC.
 Although this may sound simple, if you’ve ever seen a 7-year-old wash their hands before dinner, you know they don’t follow all of them.
 And one study in which researchers secretly observed thousands of people while they washed their hands found that only 5 percent followed all the rules.